 There was no attribution for the photo provided, but the line, “Her lips were red and perfectly shaped, her cheeks blushed prettily when she spoke,” is from Neil Gaiman’s Stardust.

 Welcome to May 23, 2019 and to Fandango’s One-Word Challenge (aka, FOWC).
 It’s designed to fill the void after WordPress bailed on its daily one-word prompt.

 I will be posting each day’s word just after midnight Pacific Time (US).

-Today’s word is “affable.”
+Today’s word is “scapegoat.”

 Write a post using that word.
 It can be prose, poetry, fiction, non-fiction.
 It can be any length.
 It can be just a picture or a drawing if you want.
 No holds barred, so to speak.

 Once you are done, tag your post with #FOWC and create a pingback to this post if you are on WordPress.
 Or you can simply include a link to your post in the comments.